franksk/geospatial-institutions/README.md

 *__Pull requests welcome!__ We would like to keep this list updated with the latest information.
 If a new geospatial program has started, a contact has changed, or any other addition/change, please submit a pull request!
 New to Github?
 No worries, check out the guide below or <a href="http://www.twitter.com/urisavc" target="_blank">contact us</a> to get started. :-)*

-## 2015 Rankings
+## 2016 Rankings
-Based on a list compiled annually by <a href="http://www.justinholman.com/2015/01/13/2015-rankings-top-graduate-geography-programs-for-spatial-careers" target="_blank">Justin Holman</a>.
-The rankings are as follows (listed in alphabetical order):
+Based on a list compiled annually by <a href="http://www.justinholman.com/2016/01/21/2016-rankings-top-10-online-masters-programs-in-gis" target="_blank" alt="2016 geospatial top ten schools">Justin Holman</a>.
+In 2016, Mr. Holman focused on online programs, his rankings are as follows:

-**Best overall programs:** Arizona State University, Clark University, Michigan State University, Ohio State University, Pennsylvania State University, State University of New York at Buffalo, University of Arizona, University of California-Santa Barbara, University of Colorado-Boulder, University of Illinois at Urbana-Champaign, University of Kentucky, University of Minnesota-Twin Cities, University of North Carolina at Chapel Hill, University of Oregon, University of South Carolina-Columbia, and University of Wisconsin-Madison

-**Best GIScience/computation programs:** George Mason University, San Diego State University, University of Iowa, University of Maine, and University of Texas at Dallas.

-**Best cartography/visualization programs:** Oregon State University, Pennsylvania State University, University of Kansas, University of Oregon, and University of Wisconsin-Madison.

-**Best remote sensing programs:** Boston University, University of Georgia, and University of Maryland-College Park.

-**Best spatial analysis/statistics programs:** Arizona State University, Ohio State University, State University of New York at Buffalo, and University of Texas at Dallas
+1. University of Southern California

-**Best online/hybrid programs (Master's only):** Pennsylvania State University, and University of Southern California.
+2. Pennsylvania State University
+3. John Hopkins University (Washington, D.C.)
+4. North Carolina State University
+5. University of Kentucky
+6. University of Wisconsin-Madison
+7. University of Washington-Seattle
+8. University of Arizona
+9. Kent State (Kent, Ohio)
+10. Northern Arizona University

 ## How to Add/Edit an Institution